 Thomas Edison State College

 SHOW FULL BIO » Peter Gallagher has over twenty-two years of experience in higher-education.
-These experiences have been within the community college system, private university, and, currently with the state of New Jersey public institution system.
+These experiences have been within the community college system, private university, and, currently with the state of New Jersey senior public institution system.
 Peter has worked in a variety of areas including facility management, student services, bursar, and finance.
-I hold a B.S. in Business Administration from Temple University and a MBA, with Finance concentration, from DeSales University.
-In my current position as Assistant Controller of Revenue Management at Thomas Edison State University in Trenton, New Jersey.
-At Thomas Edison State University, Peter oversees several areas including Bursar, Cash Receipts and Financial Aid Disbursements and Return of Title IV.
+Peter holds a B.S. in Business Administration from Temple University and a MBA, with Finance concentration, from DeSales University.
+Peter is the Associate Controller of Revenue Management at Thomas Edison State University in Trenton, New Jersey.
+At Thomas Edison State University, Peter oversees several areas including Bursar, Cash Receipts, Financial Aid Disbursements and Return of Title IV.

 Senior Business Systems Analyst